 United Board grant-making is designed to advance the United Board’s mission and strategic priorities.
-During a two-year hiatus of its grant-making programs, the United Board conducted a thorough review of its grant-making programs during a two-year grant-making hiatus, in order to develop a new grant-making framework.
+During a two-year hiatus of its grant-making programs, the United Board conducted a thorough review of its grant-making programs, in order to develop a new grant-making framework.
 As a result, two earlier grant-making programs – the Project Grants Program and Bamboo Grants Program – have been terminated and the United Board is pleased to introduce a new grant-making program – Program Grants.

 Program Grants aim to support institutions and program participants of specific program areas for capacity enhancement and translation of program learning on the ground.
 Program G ants focus on the areas of leadership development, faculty development, culture and religion in Asia, campus-community partnerships, special initiatives, and digital content and programming.